SuminK135/SuminK135.github.io/about.md

 Hi, my name is Sumin.
 I'm very iterested in Web, Java, other new information technologies and also learning about those.

 I have a degree in sociology.
 I'm studing computer science major and developing Web Project now :)

 ### Skills

-JAVA/JSP/Spring

-MyBatis/mySQL

-JS/jQuery/Ajax

-CSS/Bootstrap
+- JAVA / JSP / Spring

+- MyBatis / mySQL

+- JS / jQuery / Ajax

+- CSS / Bootstrap

-IBM SPSS Statistics
+- IBM SPSS Statistics

 ### Favorite tools

-STS for Eclipse
+- STS for Eclipse
-HeidiSQL
+- HeidiSQL
-Git Bash
+- Git Bash
-Justinmind
+- Justinmind
-Visual Studio Code
+- Visual Studio Code

 ### Why do you lkie developing?